Crystal Falls Hike

 The falls are magnificent.

 If you are brave enough, you can swim in the water, too!
 But, it’s pretty cold, especially on a May day!

 When you are ready to go, just reverse your steps.

 You can go “around the corner”.
 You will see boulders and logs going across the water.

-Cross these with care, and walk up the opposite side of the falls to connect with the David Morse trail (as mentioned above).
+Cross these with care, and take the path to your immediate left that will connect with the David Morse trail (as mentioned above).

 Crystal Falls is a beautiful hike, with the reward of a refreshing swim at the end.
 This certainly kept the complaining at bay!

 The trail is stroller/bike friendly until you must descend to the falls themselves.
 It is also dog friendly!